JosepAntoni/Leagueye/README.md

 # Leagueye

-This is an app which purpose is to obtain the data of the players of an specific LoL match
+This is an app whose purpose is to obtain the data of the players of an specific LoL match